The Heysen Trail

 The Friends of the Heysen Trail

-The not-for-profit organisation the Friends of the Heysen Trail maintains the Heysen Trail in partnership with the Department of Environment, Water and Natural Resources.
+The not-for-profit organisation the Friends of the Heysen Trail maintains the Heysen Trail in partnership with the Department for Environment and Water (DEW).

 A regular walking program occurs year-wide, with different grades of walks catering for beginners to experienced walkers.